SaacPSI/saac/README.md

 .NET 4.8 framework projects.

-Three folders:
+Four folders:
-- Applications for ready to use projects see [Applications.md](Applications/Applications.md) for more details.
+- Applications for ready to use projects see [Applications](Applications/README.md) for more details.
 - Components containing projects regrouping components by dependencies or uses.
-- Interop containing projects that wrapper of third part librairy see [Interop.md](Interop/Interop.md) for more details.
+- Interop containing projects that wrapper of third part librairy see [Interop](Interop/README.md) for more details.
+- Dependencies containing third part librairies for interop wrappers.

 ## Roadmap